vircadia/vircadia-docs-sphinx/docs/source/host/server-setup/linux-server.md

 The installation packages will create a domain at the default port location and configure a service to keep it running on that machine.

-Connect a web browser to the server at port 40100 (if you are on the machine, this would be http://localhost:40100).
+Connect a web browser to the server at port 40100.
+(If you are on the machine that the server is running on, this would be http://localhost:40100.)
 Complete the initial setup wizard and you should have a functioning domain.

 ## Networking